How to configure OpenFiler iSCSI Storage for use with VMware ESX.

 iscsi-enable

-That’s about it.
-Next you need to configure vSphere 4 to see the Openfiler NAS and to use this shared storage for your VMotion or High availability tests.
-You can find the rest of the article here.
+That's about it.
+Next you need to configure vSphere to see the Openfiler NAS and to use this shared storage for your VMotion or High availability tests.
+You can find follow-up article here – How-to connect ESXi, vSphere to Openfiler iSCSI NAS.

 I had an issue with this post.
 The side bar was not working in IE. THen after few days I found a solution.